 We study second-degree price discrimination by a two-sided monopoly platform.
-The incentive of the agents on the value creation side may conflict with the platform’s incentive to internalize externalities on the value capture side, which may render pooling optimal.
-Even without such conflict, pooling can be optimal due to type-dependent Spence effects when the preferences of the marginal agent diverge from those of the average agent on the value capture side.
-We perform a welfare analysis of price discrimination.
-We provide an application to an optimal design of privacy and advertising policies for a platform mediating consumers and advertisers.
+The incentive constraints of the agents on the value creation side may be in conflict with internalizing externalities on the value capture side, which may render pooling optimal.
+Even without such conflict between the two sides, pooling may be optimal due to type-dependent Spence effects when the preferences of the marginal agents diverge from those of the average agents on the value capture side.
+We perform a welfare analysis of price discrimination and show that prohibiting price discrimination improves welfare when there is a strong conflict between the two sides.

 platform; price discrimination; two-sided markets; non-responsiveness; Spence effect.;

 - D82: Asymmetric and Private Information • Mechanism Design